MUEXLY/chemical_potential/README.md

 For a tutorial on writing your own configuration file, see the documentation at [docs/doc.md](https://github.com/jwjeffr/chemical_potential_bulk/blob/main/docs/doc.md).

-This codebase heavily builds off of the chemical potential calculation in [our work on vacancy concentration](https://github.com/jwjeffr/impurities) (TODO replace with arXiv link).
+This codebase heavily builds off of the chemical potential calculation in [our work on vacancy concentration](https://arxiv.org/abs/2402.07324).
 If you use any code in this repository, please cite that work as well as the repository itself:

 ```bibtex
 @misc{jeffries_chemical_potential_bulk,